Members

 The status text to display. |

 Handles dragging of the overlay.
 Uses requestAnimationFrame for smooth animations and GPU-accelerated transforms.
+Make sure to use the appropriate CSS selectors.

 - Since: